 On the auspicious day millions of lamps illuminate the whole country and bring aspirations and hope for a better tomorrow.
 Diwali falls on the Amavasya of the month of Karthik as per traditional Hindu calendar.

 According to the traditional calendar, Diwali is celebrated on the darkest night in the waning phase of the moon in the month of October November.
-In 2017, Diwali will be celebrated on the 19th of October, Thursday.

 Historical mention of Diwali

 The mention of Diwali as a harvesting festival can be found in Sanskrit scriptures such as Skanda Purana, Padma Purana etc. the Skanda Purana explicitly mentions the lamps as representative of the sun.
 The legend of Nachiketa and Yama too happened in the Amavasya of the Karthika month and is mentioned in the Katha Upanishad, which was composed in 1st millennium BC.

 Deepavali as Deepapratipadutsavais mentioned in the 7th century Sanskrit play by King Harshavardhana, called nagananda.
 There it is mentioned as a festival of lamps, where husband and wives celebrated together and were given gifts.
 In the 9th century Kavyamimamsa, Rajasekhara mentions Diwali as dipamalika.
 In this literary piece of work, Rajasekhara mentions of houses being cleaned and whitewashed and then oil lamps being lit at homes, markets and at streets.
 Al Birauni, the Persian traveler in his 11 th century memoirs too spoke about the traditional Hindu celebration of Diwali or Deepavali on the new moon night of Kartick.